 Lead Generation Chatbot is designed to repeat its call-to-action during the conversation.
 Whether it is getting more sales leads or increasing online sales\registrations.
 This Lead Generation Chatbot will answer your visitors' commonly asked questions to remove obstacles and assist the sales process.

-2. Waiting for the Chat to be 'Perfect' Before Adding it to the Website
+Mistake #2 Waiting for the Chatbot to be 'Perfect' Before Adding it to the Website

 You want everything in your company to be functioning flawlessly.
 You've chosen the best web designers to build your website and gotten a highly-recommended SEO to bring traffic to your website.
 You find it important that your website reflects your perspective and that you'll be involved in every step in the process.